4hmdhb/adaboost/README.md

         python im2spain_starter.py
         ```
     - This script will perform k-NN regression, plot the MDE vs. \( k \), and evaluate the performance.

-## Contributing

-We welcome contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ---